Durable State

 }

-You can also provide type information for state
+As an alternative, you can also provide typing information for state

 by exporting a State